pboutinaud/SHiVAi/step_by_step/README.md

 In this guide, we will assume we are using storing everying in a folder called `~/myShivaiProject/` as an example.

+> Note:\
+> SHiVAi offers a lot of flexibility with regards to the inputs and the processing applied, but for the sake of simplicity in this step-by-step README, we will only focus on basic commands.
 ---

 ## 1. Requirements

+### System

 - **Linux machine** with GPU (16GB memory recommended) - GPU-only processing is *possible* but very slow.

+### Data

+Depending on the cSVD segmentation you want to run, you will need different types of acquisition:

+- PVS : T1w (and FLAIR optionnally)
+- WMH : T1w + FLAIR
+- Lacunes : T1w + FLAIR
+- CMB : SWI

+For reproducible statistic analysis, we also require a brain parcellation.

+**Here we need to make a distinction between two cases:**

+- If you have access to a Freesurfer-type parcellation of the brain (from the Freesurfer pipeline or Synthseg) for your dataset, or not.
+We will assume here that you have one and that it already is in the same space as the T1w image (or SWI image if you are running CMB segmentation alone).
+The parcellation **must** have a name of the form `*aparc+aseg.[nii | nii.gz | mgz]` to be properly recognized (e.g. aparc+aseg.mgz or sub-01_aparc+aseg.nii.gz would work).

+- If you don't have such parcellation on hand, you can:
+  - Download, install, and run Freesurfer on your dataset (see the [Freesurfer website](https://surfer.nmr.mgh.harvard.edu/) for more info).
+  - Or use our Synthseg integration that will compute everything for you.
+However, if you want to use our Synthseg integration, you will need to be a super-user (capable of doing `sudo` commands) on your computer during the installation (so only once), as you will need to build a new Apptainer image.
+Everything related to this is described in the [Synthseg Apptainer image section](#synthseg-apptainer-image-optional).

+### Software

 - **Apptainer** installed ([Install Guide](https://apptainer.org/docs/user/main/quick_start.html))
 - Being an admin / super user on your machine during the installation.